-I remember like it was yesterday the day I asked the treasured girl who is now my wife to marry me.
-I could not go through an hour without thinking about her.
-My mind was consumed with the thought of spending my life with, and serving God with this person that I loved.
-There was noone outside of the Lord Himself that I valued more, that I wanted to be with more than her.
+I remember like it was yesterday the evening I asked the treasured person who is now my wife to marry me.
+I couldn't go through an hour without thinking about her.
+My mind was consumed with the thought of spending my life with, and serving God with this person that I had come to love.
+There was no one outside of the Lord Himself that I valued more, that I wanted to be with more than her.
 Why?
 Because I loved her.

-Unfortunately, after awhile, many of us are prone to take for granted those we once loved with great zeal.
+Unfortunately, as time passes we are prone to take for granted those we once loved with great zeal.
 What happens in marriage can happen in our relationship with the Lord.

 Israel had the same heart problem.
 In the sixth century B.C.
-God had this to say to His wayward people in Jeremiah 2:2, "Go and proclaim in the hearing of Jerusalem: 'I remember the devotion of your youth, how as a bride you loved me and followed me through the desert, through a land not sown."
+God had this to say to His wayward people in Jeremiah 2:2, "Go and proclaim in the hearing of Jerusalem: 'I remember the devotion of your youth, how as a bride you loved me and followed me through the desert, through a land not sown.""

 Israel used to love the Lord...past tense.
 But her love went cold.